-This is why, at the bottom of most of my blog posts, you will see “if we all do a little, it adds up to a lot.”
+This is why, at the bottom of most of my blog posts, you will see my signoff – “if we all do a little, it adds up to a lot.”
 Your actions contribute to the green movement, which has the power to change the entire world.

 But remember, the only way you can affect other people’s behaviors is by changing your own.

 4. It will take too much energy to change your habits

 “I bought reusable grocery bags but I kept forgetting to bring them to the grocery store so I just gave up.”

 This is one of the most repeated rationalizations that I hear when talking to people about reducing their waste.
 People think that if they can’t get into the habit of something as simple as bringing reusable bags to the store, then they won’t be successful in changing any of their wasteful habits.